The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 ```

 Git should just need to fast forward the changes, because we make our changes from feature branches.

-See more details on the [Syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) Github page.

 ##### 3.2) Rebase feature branch
 Checkout your feature branch: